drvinceknight/drvinceknight.github.com/_posts/2024-09-30-where-am-i-from.md

 ### Earliest memory

 I lived to the age of about 7 in [Mthatha, South Africa](https://en.wikipedia.org/wiki/Mthatha).
-I have some found childhood memories and often wonder what would happen if I'd stayed in South Africa.
+I have some fond childhood memories and often wonder what would happen if I'd stayed in South Africa.
 Perhaps, I'd have a South African accent and be a big springbok fan?
 But I don't.